-"If you can't make an idea work – move on," says Martin Wells, creative director at onebite.
-Chris Clarke, chief creative officer at marketing agency DigitasLBi offers a more philosophical perspective: "There is never enough time to do something, but always enough time to do it again"
+"If you can't make an idea work – move on," says creative director Martin Wells. creative partner Chris Clarke offers a more philosophical perspective: "There is never enough time to do something, but always enough time to do it again."

 A perennial problem in the creative industries is knowing when a job is finished.
-"The point at which you think it needs a little something extra is the point you should stop designing," says Rob O'Neill, inhouse designer at FindMeaGift.
+"The point at which you think it needs a little something extra is the point you should stop designing," says freelance designer Rob O'Neill.

 Scott Walker, design director at Lewis, goes a step further, saying the last stage of the process should be to strip things back.
 "When you think you're finished, ruthlessly strip out the unnecessary bits and you'll be left with a much clearer and refined piece of work."